-During Week 1, students are required to establish participation\ by logging into each course within seven (7) calendar days of the term start date and either submitting a Week 1 assignment or posting an initial\\ post (substantively interacting) in the Week 1 Discussion Forum or conducting a substantive course content-specific dialogue with the instructor in "Ask the Instructor."

-Students who have logged into the course(s) within the first seven (7) calendar days of the term start date but failed to substantively interact will be administratively canceled from the course(s).
-Appeals to be reinstated are not permitted unless a system error was made.
-Individual instructor wishes to work with an inactive student do not supersede the University policy.
+During Week 1, students are required to establish participation by logging into each course within seven (7) calendar days of the term start date and either submitting a Week 1 assignment or posting an initial post (substantively interacting) in the Week 1 Discussion Forum.
+This requires a minimum of 75 words or conducting a substantive course content-specific dialogue with the instructor in "Ask the Instructor."
+Students who have logged into the course(s) within the first seven (7) calendar days of the term start date, but failed to substantively interact will be administratively canceled from the course(s).
+Substantive interaction is measure on a course by course basis.
+Therefore, substantive interaction in one course had no impact on substantive interaction in the other course(s).
+Appeals to be reinstated are not permitted unless a system error occurred.
+Individual instructor course policies or exceptions do not supersede the University policy.